Executive Decision Rights…More Than Delegation

 We recommend monthly one-on-one, two-way discussions about goals, performance expectations, behaviors, roadblocks, and other feedback.
 This is a good time to ask what decisions your team feels they could be making that you are currently handling.
 This will help open your eyes to opportunities for more delegation, and maybe even some training.

 This process, to one degree or another, should happen at all levels and with each employee.
 As people gain knowledge and skills, rights may be expanded.
 The talent in your organization is your most valuable asset.
 Give them the freedom.
 Unlock the potential and watch the positive impact on your organization.
+What can delegation of decision rights do for you?

 Do any of these symptoms look familiar?
 Maybe it’s time for some Leadership Development!